microsoft/dev-proxy/README.md

 ## Usage

-### Install Graph Chaos Proxy
+### Install Graph Developer Proxy

 To install the proxy is easy

-- Download the latest version of the ZIP file for your operating system from the [Releases](https://github.com/microsoftgraph/msgraph-chaos-proxy/releases) page
+- Download the latest version of the ZIP file for your operating system from the [Releases](https://github.com/microsoftgraph/msgraph-developer-proxy/releases) page
 - Extract the archive to a folder of your choice

-Graph Chaos Proxy doesn't need an installation and you can run it from any location on your machine.
+Graph Developer Proxy doesn't need an installation and you can run it from any location on your machine.

 > **Tip**
 >
-> To fully benefit of all features of Graph Chaos Proxy, add its location to the environment path.
+> To fully benefit of all features of Graph Developer Proxy, add its location to the environment path.
 That way, you'll be able to start it from any directory and will be able to use project-specific mocks.

 ### First-time use

 #### Windows

-When started, Graph Chaos Proxy automatically registers itself as a system-wide proxy on your machine.
+When started, Graph Developer Proxy automatically registers itself as a system-wide proxy on your machine.

-When you start Graph Chaos Proxy for the first time, you'll be prompted to install a local certificate.
+When you start Graph Developer Proxy for the first time, you'll be prompted to install a local certificate.
 This certificate is necessary to decrypt requests to the Microsoft Graph API.

-After installing the certificate, you'll be also prompted to allow Graph Chaos Proxy to communicate on your private and public network.
+After installing the certificate, you'll be also prompted to allow Graph Developer Proxy to communicate on your private and public network.

 #### macOS

-- make the Graph Chaos Proxy binary executable:
+- make the Graph Developer Proxy binary executable:
-  - open terminal and change the working directory to the location of Graph Chaos Proxy
+  - open terminal and change the working directory to the location of Graph Developer Proxy
-  - run `chmod +x ./msgraph-chaos-proxy`
+  - run `chmod +x ./msgraph-developer-proxy`
-  - open the location of Graph Chaos Proxy in Finder
+  - open the location of Graph Developer Proxy in Finder
-  - on the keyboard press **Option** and open the context menu of the **msgraph-chaos-proxy** executable.
+  - on the keyboard press **Option** and open the context menu of the **msgraph-developer-proxy** executable.
 From the context menu, choose **Open**, in the dialog choose **Open**
 - trust the certificate to decrypt SSL traffic:
   - Open **KeyChain Access**
   - in the search box, search for **Titanium Root Certificate Authority**
   - open the certificate and in the **Trust** section, set **Always Trust**
   - close the certificate window and confirm changes
-- set Graph Chaos Proxy as your system proxy:
+- set Graph Developer Proxy as your system proxy:
   - in **Network preferences**, select your adapter and click the **Advanced...** button
   - open **Proxies**
   - select **Secure Web Proxy (HTTPS)**